- making the enemy invulnerable everywhere except the head/tail.

 - Fracktail and Wracktail in Super Paper Mario.

-- Fire Snakes in Super Mario Bros.
-3.
+- Fire Snakes in 2D platformers such as Super Mario Bros.
+3 and New Super Mario Bros.
+Wii.

-- Super Mario 3D Land featured floating snakelike enemies made almost entirely out of brick and "?" blocks.
+- Super Mario 3D Land features floating snakelike enemies made almost entirely out of brick and "?" blocks.

-- Dynamite Headdy has a skippable robot dragon Mini-Boss on the upper path toward the end of Scene 2-2, which can be fought for a Secret Bonus Point.
+- Dynamite Headdy has the skippable robot dragon Mini-Boss Snake Eyes on the upper path toward the end of Scene 2-2, which can be fought for a Secret Bonus Point.

 - Megapede, the final arena boss in Ratchet & Clank: Going Commando, where blasted-off segments turn into irritating cannons that distract you from the main boss.